Homeless encampment sweep: Heightened mortality

 In one study performed at the University of Colorado Anschutz Medical Campus and in coordination with the National Health Care for the Homeless Council, the CDC, and the CDC Foundation, a simulation model was developed predicting health effects of consistent sweeps on a drug-injecting population over ten years.
 The model drew from data in 23 U.S. cities.

 Modeling the outcomes of consistent sweeping versus no sweeping, the study found that encampment sweeps could contribute to a 15-25% increase in deaths over ten years.
 In hundreds of simulations, the study found no scenario in which consistent sweeps had a neutral or positive impact on the health outcomes of the studied population.

 Compromised trust

 Service providers such as Kevin Lindamood, CEO of Baltimore's Health Care for the Homeless, believe that sweeps harmfully undermine trust in service providers.
 If present, they can be accused of being complicit, whereas if absent, they can be seen as failing to adequately support their clients.

 Encampment residents who have experienced sweeps may have decreased trust in the police, resulting in the avoidance of calling 911 in emergencies.
 The mistrust of law enforcement can contribute to both a physical vulnerability to violence, as well as a psychological feeling of insecurity.

+Racial Discrimination

+Street sweeps tend to disproportionately impact racialized individuals and communities, as Black, Hispanic, and Indigenous groups are overrepresented in the homeless population in the US and Canada.
+The racial disparities highlight ongoing structures of systemic racism that contribute to higher rates of poverty, homelessness, and police violence.

+In Vancouver's Downtown Eastside, where frequent street sweeps and decampments have taken place, Indigenous people are particularly impacted due to the ongoing effects of colonialism, forced displacement, and intergenerational trauma.
+Similarly, in many US cities, Black, Hispanic, and Indigenous communities experience heightened policing and surveillance, making encampment removals feel targeted and punitive rather than supportive.